The-Marcy-Lab-School/marcy-curriculum-docs/mod-7-react/5-fullstack-case-study.md

 </details>

-### What happens after a user logs in or registers?
+### Q2.
+What happens after a user logs in or registers?

 **After a user submits the login form, what happens to `currentUser`?
-Trace the path from form submission all the way to the UI switching to `TodoPage`.**
+Trace the path from form submission all the way to the UI switching to `TodoPage`.
+Why is `handleLogin` defined in the `App` component and not in the `AuthPage`?**

 **Before reading the answer, try this:**